nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **1. WunderList**

 _1.1 Pros_
 > 1.1.1 Able to do type in the details of the activity in a command line.
-One shot approach.
+One shot approach.<br>
-> 1.1.2 Able to be used offline.
+> 1.1.2 Able to be used offline.<br>
-> 1.1.3 When online, able to sync across platforms.
+> 1.1.3 When online, able to sync across platforms.<br>
-> 1.1.4 Able to sync to calendar which can be exported.
+> 1.1.4 Able to sync to calendar which can be exported.<br>
 > 1.1.5 Simple user interface.

 _1.2 Cons_
-> 1.2.1 Unable to block out uncertain schedules.
+> 1.2.1 Unable to block out uncertain schedules.<br>
-> 1.2.2 Unable to start application just by a short command.
+> 1.2.2 Unable to start application just by a short command.<br>
-> 1.2.3 Requires a lot of mouse clicking.
+> 1.2.3 Requires a lot of mouse clicking.<br>
-> 1.2.4 Unable to set the time of the dateline.
+> 1.2.4 Unable to set the time of the dateline.<br>
 > 1.2.5 Unable to synchronize schedule without 3rd party calendar app.

 **2. Fantastical**

 _2.1 Pros_
-> Calendar view for all activities.
+> Calendar view for all activities.<br>
-> Beautiful user interface.
+> Beautiful user interface.<br>
-> Able to be used offline.
+> Able to be used offline.<br>
 > ble to sync across platforms when online.

 _2.2 Cons_
-> No one shot approach of typing details of activity into a command line.
+> No one shot approach of typing details of activity into a command line.<br>
-> Unable to block out uncertain schedules.
+> Unable to block out uncertain schedules.<br>
 > Requires a lot of mouse clicking.

 **3. Any.do**

 _3.1 Pros_
-> Very simple user interface.
+> Very simple user interface.<br>
-> Able to sync across platforms when online.
+> Able to sync across platforms when online.<br>
-> Simple and clean user interface.
+> Simple and clean user interface.<br>
 > Has list view, time view, or combined view.

 _3.2 Cons_